 One of the main reasons why cardiovascular exercise helps to elevate mood is because certain chemical changes that occur in the body affect how we feel during and after strenuous exercise.
 Endorphins are classified as “endogenous opioid polypeptides” and they are thought to be produced by the pituitary gland and hypothalamus during strenuous exercise, and in response to pain, excitement and other stress stimuli.
 Once produced, endorphins are distributed throughout the nervous system where they interact with the opiate receptors to reduce our perception of pain.
 These natural pain relievers not only reduce the perception of pain, but they are also linked with an increased sense of euphoria and well-being.
 The amount of endorphins released depends on our physical fitness and regular cardiovascular exercise maximizes the potential benefit of endorphins.

 Research studies suggest that those who suffer from depression may benefit more from group cardio classes than they do from exercising alone.
 The social benefits of group classes may further increase the endorphins released by the body during exercise.
 These findings suggest that it would be more beneficial to have people who are in treatment for addictions exercise together, rather than individually.
-If addicts experience positive, energizing results from group cardio classes, they will be encouraged to continue with them after treatment.
+If individuals recovering from addiction experience positive, energizing results from group cardio classes, they will be encouraged to continue with them after treatment.

 Successful recovery from an addiction requires a comprehensive approach to physical, psychological, social and spiritual well being.
 Ideally, addiction treatment centres will offer a variety of cardio and yoga-type classes to help clients realize the benefits of frequent physical activity.
 It also works well if clients can choose to add additional independent sessions in a weight room or workout room.
 These sessions could include strength training and cardiovascular workouts.